Response to COVID-19

 Management of the healthcare response;

-The Public Accounts Committee considers that it can add value to the work carried out by Scrutiny and by the C&AG through the undertaking of a retrospective, objective review of the Government of Jersey's implementation of the measures agreed by the States Assembly, Emergency Council and the Council of Ministers.
-The Committee intends to evaluate the robustness and clarity of the Government's decision-making by examining its procurement procedures, financial management, and performance management.
+The Public Accounts Committee agreed to add value to the work carried out by Scrutiny and by the C&AG through the undertaking of a retrospective, objective review of the Government of Jersey's implementation of the measures agreed by the States Assembly, Emergency Council and the Council of Ministers.
+The Committee evaluated the robustness and clarity of the Government's decision-making by examining its procurement procedures, financial management, and performance management.

-The Review will seek to address the following key issues:
+The Review sought to address the following key issues:

 The implementation of measures in response to the COVID-19 Pandemic;